 If your current website isn't driving new business, it's time for a new website.
 Creating quality content that targets your niche markets takes time and the truth is, your website will always be a work in progress.
 As your website generates more new business you can invest in some additional features.
+For example, Linda McGowan has recently added a secure client log in area and added some downloadable e-booklets and e-brochures to her site.

 Without doubt, content is king when creating your website but building a great website is obviously pointless if no one finds you on the internet.
-Search engine optimisation (SEO) is a very important part of the website development process but that's a topic for another day.
+Search engine optimisation (SEO) is a very important part of the website development process but is a topic for another day.
 Start by identifying your niche areas (both industries and services) and create some quality content that resonates with the target market by including keywords and phrases they are likely to type into the various search engines.
 From there you can start building inbound links from dozens of other websites (hotfrog, true local etc.) that will lift your search engine rankings.

 There are lots of marketing groups that want to work with you to grow your accounting firm.
-Some promise a quick fix, but in reality, there is no marketing 'silver bullet' for accountants.

-You need to recognise that all your business resources play a role in marketing, including your staff right down to your logo, slogan, letterhead, business cards, signage and the reception area.
-For accountants, without a website you are simply not in the game.
+Some promise a quick fix but in reality, there is no marketing 'silver bullet' for accountants.
+You need to recognise that all your business resources play a role in marketing including your staff, right down to your logo, slogan, letterhead, business cards, signage and the reception area.
+For accountants, without a website you are not in the game.

 Pat Camm is the Principal of P J Camm & Associates, a firm of practice management and marketing consultants to the profession.
-Visit www.pjcamm.com.au for more information
+Visit www.pjcamm.com.au for more information.